-Mark and sweep collection is similar but more complex in modern languages where heap objects vary in size.
+In modern languages, mark and sweep collection is similar but more complex where heap objects vary in size.
 The "mark" phase is essentially unchanged (except that the traversal of an object's embedded pointers depends on the type of the object).
-But the "sweep" phase is more complex, because collectors typically try to coalesce adjacent free objects.
+But the "sweep" phase is more complex, because such collectors coalesce adjacent free objects.
 In addition, there can be holes (small unallocated fragments) in the heap, which can be detected by zeroing all unallocated memory and ensuring that the header word of an allocated object cannot be zero.

 In practice, vanilla mark-and-sweep is not an effective approach to separating live data from garbage in modern languages because it is important to compact the live objects into a contiguous area of memory (for dramatically better cache behavior and simplified dynamic allocation).
-Hence, mark-and-sweep collection has been superseded by complex "mark-and-compact" schemes that compact the live objects while scanning.
+Hence, mark-andsweep collection has been superseded by complex "mark-and-compact" schemes that compact the live objects while scanning.
 See Paul Wilson's monograph for the ugly details.